Panasonic Air Conditioners Review

 One of the biggest manufacturers of consumer electronics in both Japan and the world, Panasonic has been producing and selling air conditioners since 1958, when the company introduced its original ‘Home Air Conditioner’.
 Since then Panasonic has put a lot of effort into diversifying and improving its range of air conditioning products.
-It doesn’t have specific ranges for each type of air conditioning unit, with models only really distinguished by price – so we looked at the features that Panasonic offers on its four kinds of air conditioners: split-system, ducted, cassette and under ceiling.
+In the consumer space, Panasonic is very much a split system specialist, with several ranges and many models of all shapes and sizes.
+Compare the range below in this Canstar Blue review.

 Panasonic claims that the nanoe-G system can remove 99% of particular matter (particles and droplets less than 2.5 micrometers) in the air, and that it has the same success rate when it comes to the removal of airborne bacteria and viruses, and the deactivation of adhesive micro-organisms.

 ECONAVI models are a somewhat ‘premium’ split system air conditioner, with prices for the largest-capacity models costing over $4,000.

 If you live in a warmer climate and have no need for heating, a cooling-only system may make more sense and be cheaper to buy.
 Panasonic produces 15 cooling-only inverters.
 According to the Panasonic website, its Inverter air conditioners are able to vary the rotation speed of their compressors, which allows for the use of less energy while maintaining a set temperature, along with increasing the speed at which the unit can cool a room at start-up.
 This means less electricity is used without sacrificing any efficiency or speed of operation.